lbugnion/sample-azure-cognitive1/Doc/thumbnail.md

 ![Log window in the Azure Portal](./Img/2017-11-30_18-37-20.png)

+7. Open the Azure Storage Explorer and navigate to the ```images-thumbs``` blob container.
+You should see a new file there which is an exact copy of the file you just uploaded.

+> Note: You can double click a file in the Azure Storage Explorer to open it.

 ## Getting the cognitive service API key and URL

 In order to call the Azure cognitive services, we will need a key and a URL.
 All the Azure services are exposed through REST URLs which are really easy to call.
 However we need a little bit of setup first.